loicsander/Font2PDF/README.md

 showFrame = False
 footer = True
 ```
-There are presets to defined size and orientation of the page.
+There are presets to define size and orientation of the page.
 By default, I added A4 & A3 as base formats, but you can add yours yourself (see .formats in the TypeSetter class).
 For each format, you can chose between portrait or landscape orientation (A4-P or A4-L).
 You also have control over the size of margins and if you want a footer applied to the pages (displaying the name of the typeface + style, name of the ufo file and date.

 ##### Page output
 ```python